The National Election Office Logo

 • date, signature.

-A registered diplomatic mission observer:
+A registered foreign representation observer:

 • can lodge an objection,